-As you can see, the amount of debt you carry — or credit utilization — is the second most important component of your credit report.
-This ratio calculates the amount of money you’ve borrowed through both loans and credit cards and compares it to your actual credit limits.
-From there, credit utilization can be broken down even further.
+As you can see, the amount of debt you carry — or credit utilization — is the second most important component of credit scoring.
+It’s the amount of money you’ve borrowed through both loans and credit cards and compares it to your actual credit limits.

 It takes into account how much debt you still owe; how many actual accounts have money owed on them; how much you owe on each account; the percentage of revolving credit lines; the percentage of installment loan debt; and potentially the lack of certain kinds of loans.

 All of these items combine to contribute nearly one-third of your credit score.
-So if you want to improve your credit score, you’re going to have to pay attention to your credit utilization.
+So if you want to improve your credit, you’re going to have to pay attention to your credit utilization.